 WOMEN’S TIME OUT: All women of Holy Innocents’ are invited to attend Women’s Time Out on Thursday, May 19 at 7:00pm in Bishop Commons.
 Please bring a light appetizer and/or a bottle of wine to share.
 We welcome women from ALL age groups, so please join us for lively conversation and an opportunity to meet new friends.
 Hope to see you there!

 Contact: Lisa Van Devender

 PRAYER SHAWL MINISTRY: The Prayer Shawl Ministry welcomes you to come and join us.
 This is a wonderful opportunity for fun and fellowship and for a good purpose as well.
-Our first meeting of the year is Tuesday, November 3, at 7:00pm.
+Our next meeting of the year is Tuesday, June 7, at 7:00pm.
 We hope to see you there.

 Contact: Kathie Larkin

 Please contact Melody McNeil with prayer requests.
 Names may remain on the Parish Prayer List for four weeks, and if requested are placed on the Intercessory Prayer List.